· Updated · Saurabh Bedi · Tax Advice

 The final quarter covers 6 January to 5 April, completing the tax year.
 The 7 May deadline gives you one month after the year end to prepare your fourth quarterly update.

-MTD Requirements: Digital Records and Compatible Software
+MTD for ITSA Requirements: Digital Records and Compatible Software

 MTD for ITSA requires digital records and functional compatible software that maintains digital links and submits updates directly to HMRC.
 Manual-only spreadsheets fall short unless you connect them through approved bridging software